danielthepope/led-server/README.md

 ### Dependencies

+I've only tried this using Python 3.7 because that's the one that runs on my Raspberry Pi.

 It's recommended to set up a virtual environment on your Pi so that any dependencies you install don't conflict with any others you've installed in the past.

 Setting up a virtual environment can be done in Python 3 like this.